sjsu-library/unionist/_items/unionist--text-0228.md

   and then they can talk about condescending to notice that opponent, with a better grace.”” </p> "
 scholarlyNotes:
-commentary: 'The text of this small-minded riposte makes it clear that Charles and William were co-editors of <em>The Unionist</em> by December '
+commentary: The text of this small-minded riposte makes it clear that Charles and William were co-editors of <em>The Unionist</em> by December
 relatedPeople:
 featured:
 repeated: